iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 $$

-The variable $t$ represents the expected cost-to-go and has the constraint to equal the average of the cost-to-go for each scenario.
+The variable $t$ represents the expected cost-to-go and, for consistency, is constrained to equal the average of the scenariowise cost-to-go.
-Since the second stage decisions do not communicate among themselves, the graph for this mixed approach can have separate nodes representing the cut methods.
+Since the second stage decisions do not communicate among themselves, the graph for this mixed approach can have separate nodes representing each cut method.
 In the figure, we illustrate an approach that concurrently calculates linked and multicuts.

 ```dot